directus/directus/readme.md

 Simply follow the setup prompts and the CLI will create your new project directory (eg: `my-project`), configuration file, and initial database.
 To get the most out of Directus, and to ensure you have the latest security patches, it is important to keep your projects up-to-date.
-For more information, view our docs on [Updates & Migrations](#).

 <br>